pixiekat/pixiekat/README.md

 🐈 I have two cats, Callie the Calico and Winnie the Tortoiseshell.

+🎓 I started web design in AOL Pages and Geocities in the mid ninties.

+♟️ I'm proficient in PHP, Drupal (5+), Symfony, and Rails

 🌱 I’m currently learning Flutter, React, Rust, Dart, and Rails

 💞️ I love ethnical tech, A11y inspired designs, graceful degradation, and UX design